ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 &nbsp;

 5. Confirm a signature request in your wallet to start the connection.
 It should not cost anything.
-6. Thats it!
+6. That's it!
 Start using the app.
-You can find some interesting projects on our [dApps page](https://ethereum.org/en/dapps/#explore).
+You can find some interesting projects on our [dApps page](/dapps/#explore).

 ### Frequently asked questions